TIGRLab/documentation/docs/introduction/Filesystem-Organization.md

 - `/external`: Contains data from publicly-available data sets and data from other hospitals.
 The sub-folder `admindocs` holds all of the access documents for our public data sets.
 Some of our public data sets have been moved to Scinet.
 If this is the case there will be a README file left behind in their folder indicating how to find them.
 - `/archive/resources`: This contains some atlases we have available, some of our clinical data and a guide to using our MRS analysis pipeline.

+## The SCC:

+From the scc's nodes you can access our system's archive, scratch, projects and quarantine.
+They're all found in the `/external/rprshnas01/tigrlab` directory.

 <!-- sign-off-sheet:start -->
 <!-- sign-off-cadence:1 year -->